 Heaton Park, one of the largest parks in Europe, was in use through both World Wars.
 During WW1 it was a training camp for four of the Manchester Pals Battalions.
 But during WW2 it became an even more important site, when the RAF used it to train 133,516 aircrew.
 This information was all made available to us by the wonderful display on Heaton Park, "The People's Park" at the Longfield Suite, Prestwich in 2012.
+The rest of the page is newer research into this fabulous local resource.

 While this camp must have been "top secret" in WW2, the German Luftwaffe knew precisely where it was, where its searchlights were and where its anti- aircraft guns were! - See Below: